mattlub/eslint-config-verkstedt/README.md

 ## Integration

-- `npm install --save-dev eslint babel-eslint eslint-config-verkstedt eslint-plugin-react`
+- `npm install --save-dev @verkstedt/eslint-config-verkstedt`
+- or `yarn add @verkstedt/eslint-config-verkstedt --dev`
-- Use the following `.eslintrc` if it's not in the repo (it should!)
+- Use the following `.eslintrc` if it's not in the repo (it should be!)

 ```
 {